MilesHD/intro-to-js/session-2/session-2-transcript.md

   - Module Pattern
 - Exercise 2
 - Browser Environment
-  - What is a Browser?
+  - What is a browser?
-  - ECMAScript
-  - How Code is Executed
+  - How is JavaScript executed?
-  - Browser APIs
+  - How to run JavaScript in the browser?
 - Exercise 3

 ## Objects Re-Examined